scarioscia/scarioscia.github.io/_posts/2024-01-07-command-line-SLiM.md

 }
 ```

-We can then initialize a population:
+We can then initialize a population in the first generation:

 ```
 // create a population of 500 individuals